prawnsalad/wsgateway/readme.md

 }
 ~~~

-The included `devhelpers.go-ignore` is an example that when renamed appropriately will run simulated connections and messages, removing the need for real websocket connections to test wsgateway.
+The included `worker-devhelpers.go-ignore` is an example that when renamed appropriately will run simulated connections and messages, removing the need for real websocket connections to test wsgateway.